 Amongst other popular visitor attractions close by and in the surrounding area are the Kingston Maurward Gardens & Animal Park and Sculpture by the Lakes.

 Ancient sites in the area include the Neolithic era and circular Maumbury Rings.
 Being a large henge at 85m in diameter its had a varied use during its long history and was also used as an amphitheatre during the Roman occupation.
 Even during recent history it has seen many uses.

 Maiden Castle, just on the edge of the town and is just a very short drive away, and is the largest and probably the best iron age hill fort around.
 With its ramparts its a great way to spend the morning or an afternoon or even longer exploring the hill fort in our great Dorset air.

 Dorchester and the surrounding area is steeped in history and ancient sites.
 It’s a truly an outstanding area!

 Dorchester has the usual high street shops, and of course, along with many cafes, restaurants & takeaways, bars, inns and pubs.

 As you would expect the towns has numerous and varied types of accommodation available for your visit, holiday or short break as well in the surrounding area.

 ⇒ Info Point

-Your holiday Information Point (with links) to find out more on what to see and do in West Bay and the surrounding area.
+Your holiday Information Point (with links) to find out more on what to see and do in Dorchester and the surrounding area.

 - Dorchester Tourist Information Centre –